 III.
-The Wage and Hour Laws and Employee Classifications
+Overtime Exemptions and the Wage and Hour Laws

 The federal and state wage and hours laws, which include the federal Fair Labor Standards Act ("FLSA"), the Pennsylvania Minimum Wage Act ("MWA"), and the Pennsylvania Wage Payment and Collection Law ("WPCL"), remain one of the most active areas in employment law.
 These laws present special concerns for Districts and employers in general because their requirements are complicated and seemingly nonsensical, with problems often lurking unknown until a dispute with an employee or former employee arises.
+Claims for unpaid overtime pay (either due to allegations of misclassification or off-the-clock work) are some of the most frequent and problematic claims that employers currently face.

 In addition to their complicated requirements, other aspects of these laws increase the possibility of legal trouble.
 The fee shifting provisions in the FLSA obligate an employer to pay the attorneys' fees for the employee or former employee if he/she prevails in the action.
 This fee shifting provision makes wage and hour claims especially attractive for plaintiffs' attorneys.
 In addition, the FLSA includes a collective action provision, which works like an opt-in class action mechanism, giving plaintiffs and their attorneys greater leverage to litigate or force lucrative settlements.
-Courts now see more collective actions brought under the FLSA than class action claims under federal and state employee (or former employee) fighting over a few minutes a day of compensation quickly can become an expensive problem, with a potential collective action including numerous employees and former employees and the possibility of paying the employees' attorneys' fees.
+Courts now see more collective actions brought under the FLSA than class action claims under federal and state employment discrimination laws.
+For a District, what may appear to be one disgruntled employee (or former employee) fighting over a few minutes a day of compensation quickly can become an expensive problem, with a potential collective action including numerous employees and former employees and the possibility of paying the employees' attorneys' fees.